 A single student allowance of AUD$19,830 a year is proposed by the Australian Government for living expenses.
 A major portion of living costs is the cost of accommodation; a provision can be made for leisure, emergency, and welfare expenses not provided by the Overseas Student Health Insurance.
 Budgeting can also be influenced by exchange rate fluctuations.
 A significant part of your financial planning is understanding the average housing costs in Australia.
 At one of Australia’s tertiary institutions, the total tuition fees vary between AUD$20,000 and AUD$30,000 a year.

-The Australian secondary or high school system begins in late January or early February each year, while at the end of February/early March, vocational and university students start.
+The Australian secondary or higher education in Australia begins in late January or early February each year, while at the end of February/early March, vocational and university students start.
 Many high schools have three to four terms; there are two semesters for universities and technical colleges.
 The examinations take place at the end of each semester (June and November), with a 2-4 week break between each semester and a longer summer break between November/December and February.
 You would be able to select a course that includes a summer school in some cases, which means you can do a third semester in the year.